Chandrashekhars816/systemconfig/README.md

 0. make sure your internet connectivity is in the vm and you are logged in via root account

-1. open browser in the vm
+1. open browser in the windows

 2. browse the site--->  https://www.oracle.com/java/technologies/javase-jdk8-downloads.html#license-lightbox